United States Capitol crypt: Usage

 Circa 1900, the Capitol crypt was used informally for bicycle parking.

-Today, the crypt serves as the main thoroughfare of the ground floor of the Capitol and is a stop for all Capitol Tours provided through the Capitol Visitor Center.
+The crypt serves as the main thoroughfare of the ground floor of the Capitol and is a stop for all Capitol Tours provided through the Capitol Visitor Center.
 The crypt also contains the Magna Carta Case, a gold case which held one of the copies of the Magna Carta when it was on loan to the United States for the Bicentennial celebration.

-There are 12 (previously 13) statues from the National Statuary Hall Collection, representing the 13 original states, located in the crypt.
+There are 13 statues from the National Statuary Hall Collection, representing the 13 original states, located in the crypt.
 They are: